brisbanemakerspace/bms-wiki/tools.md

 title: Tools
 description: Here's a list of all Brisbane Makerspace tools available for use by members.
 published: true
-date: 2022-10-06T05:07:39.585Z
+date: 2023-08-10T03:52:29.354Z
 tags: public
 editor: markdown
 dateCreated: 2021-09-07T13:19:40.136Z
 ---

 # Introduction
 We have a large range of tools available for members to use.
-All tools are free to use by members, with the exception of 3D printers and our laser cutter which have a small hourly charge to account for consumable use.
+All tools are free to use by members, with the exception of 3D printers, our laser cutter, & cnc router which have a small hourly charge to account for consumable use & maintenance.

-Due to safety concerns, some tools require training or supervision to use.
-This process is explained in our [Tool Inductions](/policies/inductions) policy.
-Before using any tool for the first time, you must read it's wiki page, make sure you understand it, and ensure you are inducted (if required).
+Due to safety concerns, most tools require training or supervision to use.
+This process is explained in our [Tool Inductions](/policies/inductions) policy. **Before using any tool for the first time, you must read it's wiki page.** Make sure you understand how to use it, and ensure you are inducted (if required).

 All tools are available on a first come, first serve basis.
 Most of the time the tool you want to use will be available, but if someone else is already using it, you are expected to share.
 All tools must remain on site and cannot be borrowed for any reason.